HenrikMader/RAG_public/README.md

 ## Prerequisites

-Before using this project, ensure you have the following dependencies installed:
+Before using this project, you need to install several python libraries.
+Run these commands in order to install micromamba (package manger):

-- **[ChromaDB](https://github.com/chroma-core/chroma):** A vector database for storing embeddings.
-- **[llama-cpp-python](https://github.com/abetlen/llama-cpp-python):** Python bindings for running LLaMA-based models locally.

-For ppc64le you can use these commands to get chroma, llama.cpp.python and other libraries: micromamba create -n env python=3.11 (Note: If you do not have micromamba, then download it with "curl -Ls https://micro.mamba.pm/api/micromamba/linux-ppc64le/latest | tar -xvj bin/micromamba" into your home directory)
+$ curl -Ls https://micro.mamba.pm/api/micromamba/linux-ppc64le/latest | tar -xvj bin/micromamba

+$ eval “$(micromamba shell hook –shell bash)”

+$ micromamba –version

+This should display your current version of micromamba on your terminal.
+Now we need to create our virtual environment and install Python packages in it.

+$ micromamba create -n rag_env python=3.11

+$ micromamba activate rag_env

+Now you should see rag_env in the bottom left corner of your terminal.
+Now we are ready to install python packages into this environment:

-micromamba install -c rocketce -c defaults pytorch-cpu pyyaml httptools onnxruntime "pandas<1.6.0" tokenizers
+$ micromamba install -c rocketce -c defaults pytorch-cpu pyyaml httptools onnxruntime "pandas<1.6.0" tokenizers

-pip install -U --extra-index-url https://repo.fury.io/mgiessing --prefer-binary chromadb transformers psutil langchain sentence_transformers gradio==3.50.2 llama-cpp-python scikit-learn docling
+$ pip install -U --extra-index-url https://repo.fury.io/mgiessing --prefer-binary chromadb transformers psutil langchain sentence_transformers gradio==3.50.2 llama-cpp-python scikit-learn docling

-## Manual Installation

-Install the other libraries with pip for x86 and with conda (rocketce or defaults as the channel)

 ## Usage

 Note that every step has been done beforehand, so you do not need to build up the VectorDB or convert the pdfs into markdown.
+You need to do 2 steps:

+1. Update the `model:path` in the run_model.py variable to point to your **GGUF model**.

+2. $ python run_model.py

-Just run python run_model.py and the Gradio frontend should come up.
+and the Gradio frontend should be accesible on IP_your_machine:7680 in a webbrowser.

 If you do want to go through the steps manually, then follow along.
-Also note, that you can enrich this application with your own RedBooks.
+Also note, that you can enrich this application with your own files / RedBooks.
 This is also described in the following.
 Look at the architecture.png file to get an overall feel for this application.

 ### 1. Convert the pdf files into a markdown file